 You want to be the center of attention and feel confident about sharing what you can offer the company.
 To get your potential company’s attention, you have to individualize your resume for that specific position.
 Targeting and emphasizing the required skills and achievements you have for that particular job vacancy is vital to landing job interviews.
 A focused resume will address all of the employer’s needs by concentrating on the qualifications that the job requires.

 To make a truly fantastic resume it is best to avoid the use of a resume objective.
+The objective is the name of the position you are applying for.
 Recruiters and company hiring managers tend not to like them because they focus on the needs of the job seeker instead of the needs of the company.
 Remember, it’s all about them—at least at this stage of the job search.

 [tweetthis]How to compose a spectacular resume profile to skyrocket reviews.[/tweetthis]